Israel expands operations in southern Lebanon.

 Highlights

-Israel Orders Security Zone Expansion
+Israel Orders Expansion of Security Zone in Lebanon

 Perspectives